gmilman/Project_2_Health/README.md

 Process-
 - started with subject - and identidied API wrapper for WHO data sets
 - explored WHO website for data and settled on the area of HIV as the data sets were extensive and very complete.
+- API used to extract for the WHO sources of data
 - Exploration of other sources of date:
     - initially thought about exploring investment in healthcare, but quickly became clear that data was limited.
     - based on published article found sources for expenditure on HIV by country
+    - a csv file was downloaded containing this data
 - 4 data sets identified
-    - number of cases per country
+    - number of cases per country (API)
-    - mortality per country
+    - mortality per country (API)
-    - testing and counseling facilities per country (data already normalised (nb per 100,000 inhabitants)
+    - testing and counseling facilities per country (data already normalised (nb per 100,000 inhabitants) (API)
-    - expenditure per country
+    - expenditure per country (downloaded as csv file)
 - data imported and cleaned
 - data normalised
 - indicator calculated